 IdentityForce also offers quarterly VantageScore 3.0 credit-score updates based on your files with all three bureaus.
 These credit scores are not exactly the same as the FICO credit scores that lenders use to determine whether you're worth the risk.
 Another credit-monitoring service, MyFICO, does have FICO credit scores at its disposal.

 IdentityForce's Score Tracker graphs your VantageScore 3.0 credit scores on its main Dashboard page, so I was able to see if my credit scores increased or decreased over time.

 There's also an excellent credit simulator to help you decide when and whether to pay off credit cards, raise your credit limits or get new cards.
 When I used it, it showed me if my machinations helped or hindered my credit scores.

 IdentityForce kept an eye on my credit-card, investment and bank accounts for indications of overuse or unauthorized activity.
 The service also monitors online payment services such as PayPal as well as payday loans and court records for early indications of fraud.

 IdentityForce is one of only a few identity-theft protection services that lets you initiate a credit freeze with one or more credit bureaus to greatly reduce the likelihood of financial identity theft.
 After the freeze is completed, you'll get a PIN to use if and when you want to "unfreeze" your credit.

 IdentityForce will soon include a Breach Clarity risk-intelligence score for each customer.
 This rating is a personalized composite score of a person's likely risk of identity theft from past and present data breaches.
-The service will be available later in 2021.
+The service will be available in late 2021.

 IdentityForce: Insurance and services